libra/website/docs/my-first-transaction.md

 Created/retrieved account #1 address 8337aac709a41fe6be03cad8878a0d4209740b1608f8a81566c9a7d4b95a2ec7
 ```

-#1 is the index for Bob’s account and the hex string is the address of Bob’s account.
+#1 is the index for Bob’s account, and the hex string is the address of Bob’s account.
 For more details on index refer to [Create Alice’s Account.](#step-2-create-alice-s-account)

 ### Step 4 (Optional): List Accounts